Latest News Updates

 Published: 2nd January 2012

-The Association is introducing a significant change, become effective for the 2012 season: the long-standing criteria associated with the Furling Headsail Allowance are being amended to remove the requirement for an overlap of 130% or more.
+The Association is introducing a significant change, becoming effective for the 2012 season: the long-standing criteria associated with the Furling Headsail Allowance are being amended to remove the requirement for an overlap of 130% or more.

 Overlap is traditionally measured using the ratio of LP (luff perpendicular, clew to luff) to J (stem to mast).
 For furling headsails, where this ratio is greater than 1.3 an allowance of 0.25 minutes per hour has been available.
 Additionally, since December 2009, it has been possible to claim for additional allowance related to Furling Drum Height (tack point height “up the forestay”) based on a sliding scale related to the percentage reduction in effective forestay length.